Heel Pain From Bursitis

 For cases that do not respond to these methods of treatment, surgery can be done to reposition the toe.
 A surgeon may do this by taking out a section of bone or by rearranging the ligaments and tendons in the toe to help keep it properly aligned.
 It may be necessary even after surgery to wear more comfortable shoes that avoid placing pressure on the toe, as the big toe may move back to its former orientation toward the smaller toes.

-Blisters may appear as a single bubble or in a cluster.
-They can cause a lot of pain and may be filled with pus, blood, or watery serum.
-If your feet are hurting, contact one of our podiatrists of New York, NY.
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact one of our podiatrists of New York, NY.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in New York, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.